astromuffin22/Startup-South/README.md

   - [main page](/Main_Screen.png)
   - Player can choose to view [instruction](/Instructions.png), view the [cases available](/Main_Screen.png), or go back to [login page](/Login_or_Signup.png)
   - while in the main page you can
-    - View the top player pulls
+    - View the top player pulls (top 100)
     - See available cases
     - Look at total number of cases opened world wide
 - If choosing to go to the [instructions](/Instructions.png) page